newrelic/terraform-provider-newrelic/website/docs/d/account.html.markdown

 # Data Source: newrelic\_account

 Use this data source to get information about a specific account in New Relic.
 Accounts can be located by ID or name.
-Exactly one of the two attributes is required.
+At most one of the two attributes can be provided.
+If neither are provided, the provider's `account_id` will be used.

 ## Example Usage